Anna Baldwin

-Anna Baldwin operated a dairy farm in Newark, New Jersey who was most famous for her Hygienic Glove Milker, patented on February 18, 1879.
+Anna Baldwin (1832-1888) was an American dairy farmer and inventor.
+She operated a dairy farm in Newark, New Jersey who was most famous for her Hygienic Glove Milker, patented on February 18, 1879.

 Background

 Anna Elizabeth Corey Baldwin was born September 7, 1832, to Ashbel W. Corey & Anna Elizbaeth Corey.

-Anna married George Thompson Baldwin and had one child, Anna Elizabeth Baldwin, who later married Alexander Muir Linnett 1.
-Anna and her husband operated a dairy stand in Newark, New Jersey [8].
+Anna married George Thompson Baldwin and had one child, Anna Elizabeth Baldwin, who later married Alexander Muir Linnett.
+Anna and her husband operated a dairy stand in Newark, New Jersey.

-Anna Baldwin died October 6, 1888, at the age of 56 at her residence located at 757 High Street, Newark, NJ due to cirrhosis of the liver.
-She is now buried at Mount Pleasant Cemetery in Newark, Essix County, New Jersey, USA 1.
+Anna Baldwin died October 6, 1888, at the age of 56 at her residence located at 757 High Street, Newark, New Jersey.